Love That Man

 "Love That Man" is a song by American R&B-pop singer Whitney Houston.
 It was written by Kenneth "Babyface" Edmonds, Rob Fusari, Calvin Gaines, Eritza Laues, Bill Lee, and Balewa Muhammad for her fifth studio album Just Whitney (2002), with production helmed by Edmonds and Fusari.
-The song was released as the album's fourth and final single in May 2003.
+The song was released as the album's fourth and final single on May 20, 2003 by Arista Records.
 Commissioned as a remix single in the United States, Peter Rauhofer and The Pound Boys produced remixes of the song.
 "Love That Man" became Houston's 12th number-one hit on the US Billboard Hot Dance Club Play chart.

 Background

 "Love That Man" was written by Babyface, Rob Fusari, Calvin Gaines, Eritza Laues, Bill Lee, and Balewa Muhammad, while production was helmed by Babyface and Fusari.
 Commenting on his involvement with Just Whitney, Fusari said: "Arista liked my song "Love That Man," and they wanted me to produce it on Whitney’s new album [...]
 They flew me down to Miami to work with Whitney on this song.
 I ended up co-producing this song with Babyface."